 As I'd related in my battle for electricity, getting service to the house was not a trivial process.
 Indeed, it took years and was made many times worse than it was at the outset owing to new requirements established in January 2018 by JCP&L. Service was at long last connected and the house energized 29 October 2018.

 Some of what I did wasn't by choice due to code requirements.
 Specifically, I've got three or four times as many outlets as I really need, because they're mandated by code.
 In any living space, there must be an outlet no further than six feet from any point along a wall (i.e., every 12 feet).
 That meant having to embed outlets in the columns on the windowed wall in the living room, which was not a trivial process—unsightly outlets only to make some inspector happy:

 Also, there must be a 20-amp GFIC outlet no further than two feet from any point along a kitchen countertop (i.e., every 4 feet).
-Thus I also have a surfeit of outlets in the kitchen that I'll never use: at most I might need two, but code dictates I must have seven, five of which are seen below.
+Thus I also have a surfeit of outlets in the kitchen that I'll never use: at most I might need one, maybe two, but code dictates I must have seven, five of which are seen below.
 Plus, there must be at least one outlet on an island.

 Like the main living space, my office and studio are likewise bristling with outlets that I not only don't need, but will eventually cover up with built-in cabinetry.
 On the other hand, the outlet requirement for a garage is pretty minimal—only one is necessary—whereas my garage includes a workshop, so I've installed eight.
 Half of them can be seen below, along with boxes for six 4-foot overhead light fixtures.